itsmattch/question-vault/README.md

 keep you updated as the database of questions continues to evolve.
 Thank you for your support!_

+### Important: Developers Are Not Walking Encyclopedias

+Interviews are not memory contests.
+While it's important for a candidate to demonstrate a firm understanding of the concepts, it's also unrealistic to expect them to recall all specific details or syntax perfectly.

+In everyday work, developers often refer to documentation, stackoverflow, or other resources. **A good developer is not someone who knows everything by heart, but rather one who knows how to find and apply information efficiently**.

 ### Questions

 The questions follow an escalating format, starting from basic concepts and